smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.1 to 8.0/index.md

 <function name="SubscribeButton" messagetype="response"> </function>
 ```

-## Buttons.UnsubscribeButton
+### Buttons.UnsubscribeButton

-`Buttons.UnsubscribeButton` request and response were added to allow SDL Core to request the HMI unsubscribes an application from a specific button.
+`Buttons.UnsubscribeButton` request and response were added to allow SDL Core to request that the HMI unsubscribes an application from a specific button.

 ```
 <function name="UnsubscribeButton" messagetype="request">